balramsingh54/Restorant/resto/README.md

 ## Further help

 To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.

+Snapshot – This is the current snapshot of this route.
+URL – It is an observable of the URL segments and it matched by this route Params – Observable of the matrix parameters scoped to this route QueryParams – Observable of the query parameters shared by all the routes Fragment – Observable of the URL fragment shared by all the routes Data – Observable of the static and resolved data of this route.
+Root – This is the root of the router state
+Parent – This property is the parent of this route in the router state tree FirstChild – First child of this route in the router state tree Children – Children of this route in the router state tree pathFromRoot – Path from the root of the router state tree to this route paramMap – It is read-only queryParamMap – It is read-only
+Outlet – It’s a constant and outlet name of the route Component – It’s a constant and a component of the route RouteConfig – This configuration used to match this route